MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AboutParameters.md

 - **Insert keywords into your ads**

   The above example shows your keyword being inserted into an ad.
-Here’s how to do this:
+Hereâ€™s how to do this:

   1. From the navigation menu on the left, hover over **Campaigns** and select **Ads & extensions** > **Ads**.
   1. Select **Create ad**.
   1. Below **Title Part 1**, **Title Part 2**, or **Ad text**, select **dynamic text**, and then select **Placeholder {KeyWord}**.
 You can add **{KeyWord}** to multiple places in your ad.
-  1. Each {keyword} dynamic text parameter must include default text — as in "{keyword:DefaultTextGoesHere}".
+  1. Each {keyword} dynamic text parameter must include default text â€” as in "{keyword:DefaultTextGoesHere}".
 [See below for examples and more information about default text](#one-more-thing-the-importance-of-using-default-text)
   1. Select **Save**.

   > [!NOTE]